xuanwang91/xuanwang91.github.io/_posts/2020-4-15-cord19-evidenceminer.md

 ## EvidenceMiner: System Architecture
-Our EvidenceMiner system on COVID-19 can be found [here]().
+Our EvidenceMiner system on COVID-19 can be found [here](https://evidenceminer.com/).

 Below is the overal architecture of the EvidenceMiner system.
 It consists of two major components: an open information extraction pipeline and a textual evidence retrieval and analysis pipeline.
 The open information extraction pipeline includes two functional modules: (1) distantly supervised NER, and (2) meta-pattern-based open information extraction; whereas the textual evidence retrieval and analysis pipeline includes three functional modules: (1) textual evidence search, (2) annotation result visualization in the original document, and (3) the most frequent entity and relation summarization.
-More details of the EvidenceMiner system can be found in our [paper]().

 ![architecture](https://github.com/xuanwang91/xuanwang91.github.io/blob/master/img/architecture.png?raw=True)